 - Applying for Extra Help paying for your Medicare prescription drugs – If you have Medicare with limited income and resources, you may contact Social Security for prescription drug help.

-Other powerful technique experts suggest is, review and compare Medicare part D program, for lower out of pocket expenses.
+Another powerful technique experts suggest is, review and compare the Medicare part D program, for lower out of pocket expenses.

 Use coupons and discount cards

 Yes true, you can get coupons for prescription medication.
-Sometimes you get discount for switching pharmacy.
+Sometimes you get a discount for switching pharmacy.
 It’s easy to avail when you have multiple pharmacies near-by.
-In our area Publix offer $25 straight off when you transfer your prescription to them.
+In our area, Publix offers $25 straight off when you transfer your prescription to them.

 You can always try for pharmacy coupons, CVS has a webpage where you can get active coupons.
 CVS Extra Care card can save you some money.

 Walgreens has a Prescription savings club, with a fee of $35 per year per family, you can save money on prescription and over-the-counter medication.
 You can use it when you don’t have insurance or your insurance doesn’t adequately cover your medication

 Rite aid has an Rx savings program, you can walk to your nearest RiteAid pharmacy and sign-up.

 If you’re lucky, you can get drugs for free.
 Sometimes pharmacies, your insurance provider, may throw in free drugs.
 Here’s a list of pharmacies that offer some free prescription medication on a certain drug.